-Opportunities for Parental Involvement (School Year 2016-17)
+Opportunities for Parental Involvement (School Year 2017-18)

-Parents are actively involved with Dale Juionr High School through the Parent Teacher Student Association (PTSA), athletics, performing arts, Advancement Via Individual Determination (AVID), and the School Site Council.
+"Parents are actively involved with Dale Junior High School through the Parent Teacher Student Association (PTSA), athletics, performing arts, Advancement Via Individual Determination (AVID), and the School Site Council.
 Dale Junior High School has a strong volunteer program, which encourages parents to get involved.
-There are monthly Parent Partnership meetings (coffee with the principal and nightly parent meetings), which educate parents about teens and their community.
+There are monthly Parent Partnership meetings (coffee Chats that discuss a multitude of different topics varying from academics to social emotional needs as well as Parent Leadership Academy twice yearly) which educate parents about teens and their community.
 The topics for these meetings are determined by the parents.
 There are five English Learner Advisory Committee (ELAC) meetings held each school year.

 The Greeter Program facilitates parent volunteers to greet students in the morning when they arrive at school.
 The parents provide a welcoming "hello" and a smile to start each student's day.
 Student performances and information nights, which encourage parent participation, are held throughout the school year.
 Parents are encouraged to be part of Dale's education system.
+Parents are invited to Parent Learning Walks 4 times a year to observe SLC's in action.
 Parents are welcome to meet with staff members to discuss the learning experiences of their students.
 Through the Aeries Student Information System, parents are able to view student grades, check on discipline, monitor attendance, and update home information daily.
 Our counselors organize parent/teacher conferences to discuss progress.
-We also encourage our families to participate in Back to School Night, Open House, and any performances held at Dale or in the community.
+We also encourage our families to participate in Back to School Night, Open House, and any performances held at Dale or in the community."